himani1621/Country--Explorer_app/README.md

-Country Explorer
+##Country Explorer##

-Overview
+##Overview##

 Country Explorer is a web application that allows users to explore and discover various countries around the world.
-Users can view detailed information about each country, including its capital, region, population, area, and languages.
+Users can view detailed information about each country, including its caital, region, population, area, and languages.
 The app also enables users to save their favorite countries for quick access later.

-Features
+##Features##

-Country Browsing: Explore a comprehensive list of countries with essential details at a glance.
+ • Country Browsing: Explore a comprehensive list of countries with essential details at a glance.

-Country Details: Click on any country to view in-depth information, including flags and geographical data.
+ • Country Details: Click on any country to view in-depth information, including flags and geographical data.

-Favorites List: Save up to five countries to a favorites list for easy reference.
+ • Favorites List: Save up to five countries to a favorites list for easy reference.

-Responsive Design: The app is optimized for various screen sizes, ensuring a seamless experience on mobile and desktop devices.
+ • Responsive Design: The app is optimized for various screen sizes, ensuring a seamless experience on mobile and desktop devices.

-Persistent Storage: Favorites are saved in the browser's local storage, maintaining user preferences across sessions.
+ • Persistent Storage: Favorites are saved in the browser's local storage, maintaining user preferences across sessions.

-Technologies Used
+##Technologies Used##

-HTML: Structure of the web pages.
+ • HTML: Structure of the web pages.

-CSS: Styling for a clean and modern interface.
+ • CSS: Styling for a clean and modern interface.

-JavaScript: Interactive features, including data fetching and local storage management.
+ • JavaScript: Interactive features, including data fetching and local storage management.

-File Structure
+##File Structure##

-country-explorer
+##country-explorer##

 ├── index.html   # Main page to browse countries

 ├── app.html   # Page for displaying detailed information about a selected country

 ├── wishlist.html   # Page for managing user's favorite countries

 ├── styles.css   # CSS file for the main application styling

 ├── wishlist.css   # CSS file specifically for the wishlist page styling

 ├── app.js   # JavaScript file for country detail logic and favorites management

 ├── wishlist.js   # JavaScript file for handling wishlist functionalities

 └── README.md   # Project documentation

-Description of Each File
+##Description of Each File##

 1.index.html: The main page where users can browse a list of countries.